madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-07-oscillator-formalism-completeness.md

   all representations?
 ---

-We have undoubtedly constructed, in the previous section, unitary irreducible representations of $ \text{SU}(d) $, but we might ask
-ourselves: are these \emph{all} the unitary irreducible representations of $ \text{SU}(d) $?
+We have undoubtedly constructed, in an [earlier post](https://madhusudhanraman.github.io/physics/oscillator-formalism-higher-dim/), unitary irreducible representations of $ \text{SU}(d) $, but we might ask ourselves: are these \emph{all} the unitary irreducible representations of $ \text{SU}(d) $?
 That is, is the above construction exhaustive?